cs544-wisc/f23/p3/README.md

 4. each thread should loop over the rows in its CSV files.
 Each row will floats that should be used to make a `Predict` call to the server.
 The threads should collect stats about the numbers of hits/misses.
 5. the main thread should call `join` to wait until the 3 threads are finished

-The client can print other stuff, but its very last line of output should be the overall hitrate.
-For example, if the hit/miss counts for the three threads are 1/1, 0,1, and 3/8, then the overall hit rate would be (1+0+3) / (1+1+8) = 0.4.
+The client can print other stuff, but its very last line of output should be the overall hit rate.
+For example, if the hit/miss counts for the three threads are 1/1, 0/1, and 3/8, then the overall hit rate would be (1+0+3) / (1+1+8) = 0.4.

 ## Part 4: Deployment